 Due to the pandemic, since March 2020 a lot of knowledge workers are working from home.
-But there is a variance to the usual working from home, because for the ones who have family, wife and children are at home as well.
+But there is a variance to the usual working from home, because for the ones who have family, spouses and children are at home as well.

 The ones who were used to working from home, usually have a study room, a desk in a corner, or a home office environment, and the required infrastructure, such as reliable internet connection, headphones, comfortable chair and desk.
 And if they have family at home, they are used to the situation and learned to behave accordingly.